AppGeo/emberate/README.md

 [![NPM][npm-badge-img]][npm-badge-url]

-This generator set is used to create an CJS `require` hierarchy for an EmberJS project structure.
+Emberate is used to create an commonjs `require` hierarchy for an Ember.js project structure, mainly to be used with [browserify][browserify].
-The main use-case, is for use with Browserify.

 For example, given the following structure: